The ultimate DIY wedding photobooth tutorial

-A few people, on and off OBT, have asked about our DIY photo booth so I thought I'd share.
-It went over really well with everyone at the wedding!
+A few people have asked about our DIY photo booth so I thought I'd share.
+It went over really well with everyone at our turquoise & red wedding!

 Stuff you need